Using a Lease Purchase to Buy Property

 - The owner can lock in a reasonable price for the home in advance.

-- Offering a lease purchase option can bring in excellent tenants with long-term occupancy.
+- Offering a lease purchase option can attract responsible tenants interested in long-term occupancy.

-- If the tenant thinks he may end up owning the home, he might be more inclined to maintain it in good condition throughout the lease period.
+- If the tenant thinks he may end up owning the home, he might be more inclined to keep it in good condition throughout the lease period.